aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 #### 307 Temporary Redirect

-In this case, the request should be repeated with another URI; however, future requests should still use the original URI
+In this case, the request should be repeated with another URI; however, future requests should still use the original URI.
+In contrast to how 302 was historically implemented, **the request method is not allowed to be changed** when reissuing the original request.